PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 :::

-Your code step should now look like this.
+Your code step should now look like the screenshot below.
 To run the step and test the code, click the **Test** button.

 ![image-20220123222340361](./image-20220123222340361.png)